glenjr009/Email-Spoofing-Detector/README.md

 ## 🧪 2.
 Create a Virtual Environment

-Using a virtual environment is recommended to keep project dependencies isolated.
+Using a virtual environment is recommended to isolate project dependencies.

 ---